 - Unboxing clips or casual product demos

-UGC works especially well for retargeting campaigns where prospects need social proof to make a decision.
+UGC works especially well for retargeting campaigns, where prospects need social proof to make a decision.

-3. Bold, Readable Overlays
+3. Bold, readable overlays

-Do not rely on viewers turning on sound or reading captions.
+Don’t rely on viewers turning on sound or reading captions.
 Add text overlays that highlight your offer or benefit.

 - Use contrast for readability